 Giovanni Ceccarelli was born in Fabriano, Italy and he lives in Paris.

 He begins studying classical piano at the age of seven, then six years later he discovers jazz.

-Giovanni Ceccarelli’s first album as a leader is “Daydreamin’” (2010); the album is recorded in France with Ceccarelli’s own quartet and it is entirely dedicated to original music.
-French label Bonsaï Music produces the trio album “Météores” (2011) is produced by French label Bonsaï Music.
-Presenting mostly original music, this album is recorded in trio with Ferruccio Spinetti and Francesco Petreni, featuring as guest artists and lyrics composers David Linx and Fausto Mesolella.
+Giovanni Ceccarelli’s first album as a leader is “Daydreamin’” (2010); it is recorded in France with Ceccarelli’s own quartet and it is entirely dedicated to original music.
+French label Bonsaï Music produces the trio album “Météores” (2011), starting a long time collaboration with the pianist.
+Presenting mostly original music, this album features as guest artists and lyrics composers David Linx and Fausto Mesolella.
 The album meets the public’s and critics’ success and it is distributed in Japan with a special edition.

 Giovanni Ceccarelli has been teaching music for thirty years, giving piano, jazz ensemble, and improvisation workshops, clinics, lectures, and courses all over the world.
 In 1999 Giovanni gives a lecture at prestigious Berklee College of Music in Boston, MA, USA.
 In 2015 he teaches jazz piano and piano for jazz instrumentalists and vocalists at the National Music Conservatory “A. Vivaldi” in Alessandria, Italy.

-He has been president of “InJazz” Cultural Association from its foundation in 2000 until 2012, and founding member of “Marchinjazz” Cultural Association.
+He was president of “InJazz” Cultural Association from its foundation in 2000 until 2012, and founding member of “Marchinjazz” Cultural Association.